Castano hit on head by 104 mph liner in Marlins' 7-6 win

 Zach Pop (2-0), the sixth of seven Marlins pitchers, threw a perfect eighth.

-Tanner Scott overcame two two-out walks and Tommy Pham’s RBI single for his 14th save in 18 chances, striking out Joey Votto for the final out with two on.
+Tanner Scott overcame a pair of two-out walks and Tommy Pham’s RBI single for his 14th save in 18 chances, striking out Joey Votto for the final out with two on.

 Strickland blew a save for the third time in nine chances.